gobitfly/etherchain-light/README.md

 # Etherchain Light
 ### Portable blockchain explorer for your private Ethereum chain

-Etherchain Light is a Ethereum blockchain explorer built with NodeJS and Express.
+Etherchain Light is an Ethereum blockchain explorer built with NodeJS and Express.
 It does not require an external database and retrieves all information on the fly from a backend Parity Ethereum node.

 ### Features
 * Browse blocks, transactions, accounts and contracts